 – Quality of the team (technical and business expertise, understanding of the thematic arean commitmnet to the project) – Weight 25 -%

-Come and solve the climate challenges faced by the cities of Toulouse Metropole with Copernicus space data and tools!
+Come and solve the climate challenges faced by the cities of Bordeaux, Montpellier and Toulouse with Copernicus space data and tools!
 Join us to 24 hous-experiment of pure creativity inspired by our climate and space experts.

 Do I need an idea?
 Just your inspiration is required!
 You can also join others with an idea.